Josefina Castillo Baltodano, J.D.

 Baltodano has over 20 years at UC Berkeley in administration and teaching, which included development and leadership of the Academic Achievement Division (AAD), and teaching in the Ethnic Studies Department.
 At Alliant International University in California, she served as Executive Vice President for Strategic Planning and Advancement and University Professor.
 She also served at John F. Kennedy University, California where she was Vice President for University Research, Vice President for University Relations, and Dean and Professor, School of Management.

 Baltodano also served as a Commissioner for the American Council on Education Women’s Commission, the State of California Student Aid Commission (CSAC), and served on the Mills College Board of Trustees.
 She served as a key member of the Executive Committee and helped to support important initiatives which assisted in setting the standard for quality liberal arts education for Mills College.
 In her almost a decade on the board of trustees, she demonstrated her dedication to women’s issues and served on a capital campaign that greatly surpassed the intended goal.
+Baltodano was also the founding chair of the Board of Commissioners of the International Assembly for Collegiate Business Education and was also the National Chair of the U.S. Department of Education’s Ronald McNair Post-Baccalaureate Achievement Program.
 Finally, Josefina is proud to share that her first two major non-profit boards were when she served on the Board of Directors for KQED and on the Board of Trustees for the San Francisco Ballet, assisting both in their fundraising campaign initiatives, which exceeded their goals.
+Baltodano currently serves as a Board Member on the UC Berkeley Library Board, as well as the Union Institute & University Board of Trustees and the Alameda Health System Foundation Board.
+She also serves as a High-Performance Executive Coach and Senior Principal at Archer Martin and Associates, and presents on the following topics: CV, cover letter, and interview techniques, transitional leadership; enrollment management; fundraising; board relations; community engagement; and entrepreneurial initiatives.